API Transformer Recipes — Facilitating Migration from SOAP to REST

 Back in 2017, when we launched support for WSDL 1.1 in API Transformer, it was not anticipated that a large number of people will transform from files of this format.
 Mostly because WSDL 1.1 is designed exclusively for SOAP services while the supported output formats mainly describe RESTful services.
 However, the increasing number of people converting WSDL files on API Transformer made us think twice and compelled us to study this case more deeply.
 I will be sharing the findings of that in this blog.
 If you are a SOAP user looking to migrate to REST, I will also be discussing some ways to help you get started today.

 SOAP or REST: What is the preferred choice and why?

-Today, with the ever increasing number of web and mobile applications, the APIs being exposed are largely based on REST+JSON.
-Such APIs change all the time as businesses adapt to new requirements and REST provides the much needed flexibility.
+Today, with the ever-increasing number of web and mobile applications, the APIs being exposed are largely based on REST+JSON.
+Such APIs change all the time as businesses adapt to new requirements and REST provides much-needed flexibility.
 Using SOAP in such cases, with its specific contractual agreements, is likely to add only unnecessary complexity.
 Due to this, even the developers who have had their services exposed using SOAP APIs are now looking to make them RESTful.

 Will an adapter layer or a proxy service let you REST?